rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 #### Failover scenarios

-The following database conditions trigger a fast-start failover:
+The following DB conditions trigger a fast-start failover:

 -	Primary site failure
 -	Primary DB conditions, including the following:
    - Instance failure
    - Last surviving instance, if RAC
    - Shutdown abort of the last available instance
--	Datafiles taken offline due to I/O errors (threshold ignored when performing a failover due to offline datafiles)
+-	Data files taken offline due to I/O errors (threshold ignored when performing a failover due to offline data files)

-Network-related conditions might cause a failover only if links between the primary and observer as well as the primary and target standby DBs are down.
+Network-related conditions might cause a failover only if links between the primary and observer, as well as the primary and target standby DBs, are down.
 A connection between Observer and standby is required to enable the observer to confirm that the configuration is in a synchronized state.